v2-kaj/v2-kaj/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Madalitso Muva, an undergrad IT student and a part-time assistant lecturer in Information Systems at Malawi University of Business and Applied Sciences (MUBAS).
+I'm Madalitso Muva, an undergrad IT student at Malawi University of Business and Applied Sciences (MUBAS) where I also work as a part-time assistant lecturer in Information Systems under the Dept of Continuing Education.

 ## Courses I teach
 - Computer Programming